waldur/waldur-docs/docs/user-guide/credit-management.md

 1. Select an organization to which you would like to assign credits.
 2. Select an offering for which credits can be used.
 3. Set the credit value.
-This is the maximum value.
+This is the total value that the organization will be able to spent.
-4. Consumption logic defines, how credits are used:
+4. Minimal consumption logic defines, how minimal monthly consumption is calculated:

     - Fixed means that it is possible to define minimal monthly value and overall credit will be reduced by the monthly value, even if the usage has been less than minimal consumption.
     - Linear means that by setting the end date, the total value of the credit will be divided evenly across the period until the end date and the overall value will be reduced monthly by the calculated value even if the consumption is less than the calculated value.